MinaFoundation/mina-on-chain-voting/README.md

 - In the To field, paste your own wallet address.
 - Enter 1 in the Amount field.
 - To cast your vote:
-   - Enter YES ID # in the Memo field to vote in favor of the proposal.
+   - Enter yes # in the Memo field to vote in favor of the proposal.
-   - Enter NO ID # in the Memo field to vote against the proposal.
+   - Enter no # in the Memo field to vote against the proposal.
    - Replace # with the actual proposal ID you are voting for.
    - Confirm and submit the transaction.
 Your vote will be recorded on-chain.